-Women in business have endured quite a lot this past year, including layoffs, losses, starting businesses in 2020, and general pivoting.
+Women in business roles have endured quite a lot this past year, including layoffs, losses, starting businesses in 2020, and general pivoting.
 But if there’s anything that’s proved women’s resiliency, it’s been a pandemic.

 These women have different specialties, but know that failure is a prerequisite for success.
 As Octavia Brown told me, when describing the thriving mental health practice that she opened in 2020, “You might think UIMH was an overnight success, but it was 12 years in the making,” adding, “Don’t rush the process.
 As the saying goes, ‘Rome wasn’t built in a day.’ ”

 Perhaps these women will inspire you to take on a new venture, add to your business, or even want to switch careers.
 If so, remember to use other women as resources.
 Look for a business association or organization in your field; they are immensely helpful resources that pertain directly to your business.
 And don’t forget to lift up other women in the process; we’re all counting on one another to succeed.

 Bunmi Emenanjo is a mom of three living in Davidsonville.
 In 2019, the ethics attorney started Atlas Book Club, a monthly subscription box for kids to learn about different world cultures.
 The book club allows kids to “travel” to a different country every month, with carefully curated content—including books, a fun-fact card, postcard, map, and relevant souvenir—to help them learn about cultures around the world.

 Emenanjo started the book club at home with her family as a way to expose her Nigerian-American children to their African heritage.
 But it soon grew beyond her own home.
 “I witnessed how my children, and others who participated in the book club, connected with the different cultures through the selected books,” she says.
 “I became even more passionate about sharing this transformative experience with kids nationwide.”